-Yankees’ LeMahieu uncertain for opener after COVID absence
+Yanks’ LeMahieu unsure for opener after positive COVID test

-NEW YORK (AP) — Yankees second baseman DJ LeMahieu isn’t sure if he’ll be ready for Thursday’s season opener after missing much of preseason camp because of a positive coronavirus test.
+NEW YORK (AP) — Yankees second baseman DJ LeMahieu isn’t sure if he’ll be ready for Thursday’s season opener after missing much of preseason camp because of a positive coronavirus test, while third baseman Gio Urshela appeared to be OK after he was hurt during warmups before an exhibition game Saturday.

 LeMahieu finally reported to camp this week after testing positive at his home in Michigan last month.
 The three-time All-Star said it was “shocking” to get the result because he had no symptoms.
 The 32-year-old took the test because he wanted to be sure he didn’t have COVID-19 before visiting his father.